SeNaP/CatalogDeeP/README.md

-NJSI(node.Js+Socket.IO) Chat
+CatalogDeeP
 ===

-This is my first project on JavaScript language whether using express framework and templating jade
+### This is script written 2 years ago :)

-Run: node app.js
+### Install
-===
+    1. Unpack archive in directory /

-### Settings in file app.js
+	2. Upload the database table from file /cat.sql
-    var settings = {
+	3. Set configure database in the file /init/db.config.php
-       title: 'Title in chat',
+	4. Open page http://host/admin.php (password: admin; login: admin)
-       bot_name: 'The name of the boat, from which sends a chat message' }
+	5. Edit admin settings in table cat_system (login and password)
 ### DIR:
-    /templates/ - directory of the templates (template Jade) /public/    - directory of the public files (css, js, images, etc files)
+    /init/ 			- directory of the system files /templates/    	- directory of the template files (templating Smarty)